Work- and administrative instruction made visual: Your colleagues explain work related tasks with instructional videos.

 Some examples of what instructional videos look like at DJI!

-The videos will be launched after the summer during a big staff outing.
+The videos will be launched after the summer, during a big staff outing.
 Due to COVID-19 the date is yet to be determined.
 However, many colleagues have already seen the videos and the reactions are very positive.
-To be continued.

 “Because we believe in this project and we show it, we can motivate a lot of colleagues to think about and participate in making the videos.
 We often stress that this is truly our project, meaning that it is made by colleagues for colleagues.
 This makes it more personal and creates more affinity with the product.”